NPV Profile Meaning

 Net present value (NPV) profile of the company refers to the graph which shows the net present value of the project under consideration with respect to the corresponding various different rate of the discount where net present value of the project is plotted on the Y-axis of the graph and the rate of the discount is plotted on the X-axis of the graph.

 The relationship between the discount rate and NPV is inverse.
 When the discount rate is 0%, the NPV profile cuts the vertical axis.
 NPV profile is sensitive to discount rates.
 Higher discount rates indicate the cash flows occurring sooner, which are influential to NPV.
 The initial investment is an outflow as it is the investment in the project.

 The following are components of NPV Profile

-- Internal Rate of Return (IRR): The rate of return which makes the projects NPV as zero is called as IRR.
+- Internal Rate of Return (IRR): The rate of return, which does the projects NPV is zero, is called as IRR.
 It is one of the important factors while considering a profitable project.

-- Crossover Rate: When two projects have the same NPV i.e. when the NPV of two projects intersect each other is called a crossover rate.
+- Crossover Rate: When two projects have the same NPV, i.e., when the NPV of two projects intersects each other, it is called a crossover rate.